This is what the Earth's magnetic field sounds like

 Importance for life

-The invisible and inaudible nature of the Earth's magnetic field, despite its vital role in supporting life, is a remarkable phenomenon.
-Acting as a shield against cosmic radiation and charged particles driven by the Sun's powerful blasts, our planet's magnetic field forms a dynamic, intricate bubble of protection.
-As these particles collide with the atoms and molecules of our atmosphere, particularly the upper layers rich in oxygen and nitrogen, some of the energy from the collision is transformed into the fascinating blue-green hues that define the northern lights.
+The invisible and inaudible nature of Earth's magnetic field, despite its vital role in sustaining life, is a remarkable phenomenon.
+Acting as a shield against cosmic radiation and charged particles propelled by the Sun's powerful blasts, our planet's magnetic field forms a dynamic and intricate bubble of protection.

 While this sample provides a visual representation of the functionality of our magnetic field, understanding its interactions with other particles or the solar wind itself presents an entirely different challenge.
+You can explore how these phenomena are generated in our article on how rays are formed.

 The generation of Earth's expansive magnetic field is primarily the result of a vast expanse of molten iron known as the outer core, located approximately 3.000 kilometers beneath our feet.
 This ocean of iron works similarly to a dynamo found in a bicycle wheel, where the rotational motion gives rise to electrical currents which, in turn, produce a dynamic magnetic field that is in a state of constant flux.